fullmoonissue/tas-scaffolding/README.md

 A file (full of inputs), looks like this :

-    Example (any%/0-init.lua) :
+    Example (tas/any%/0-init.lua) :
     local input = require('tas/input')()
     input:select(2450)
     input:cross(3200, 5)

     return input:all()

-All inputs have to be written with methods which represents a "button" in the joypad.
+All wanted inputs will be written with methods which represents a "button" in the joypad.

-But, to get the list of files for a particular TAS, a scan have to be done.
+But, to get the list of files for a particular TAS, a scan of all required files have to be done.
 Two methods exist :

 * Using io.popen and execute `/bin/ls`
-* Using lfs and the `dir` method
+* Using [lfs](https://github.com/keplerproject/luafilesystem) and the `dir` method

 None of these options can be used because :

 * BizHawk forbid the method io.popen
-* When you `luarocks install lfs`, switch your OS, you will have a .so or a .dll file.
+* When you `luarocks install lfs`, switch your OS, you will have a .so file or not.

 Lfs is still used in the project but only for the host OS (not for BizHawk's running OS).

-To fix the listing issue, a make task use lfs to scan the files and write the listing into a file.
-This file will be read as the "real" listing of files without properly scanning.
+To fix the listing issue, a make task use lfs to scan the folders and write the listing into a file.
+This file will be read as the "real" listing of files without properly doing a scan.
 This one is called files.lua (in the bizhawk folder) and the make task to call is :
 `make bizhawk-lfs`

 So, the current (categorized) TAS have to be set to know which inputs have to be played.
-This value is located in the file config.lua at the root of the tas.
+This value is located in the file config.lua at the root of the tas project.

     Example (in config.lua) :
     local currentTas = 'any%'